 Because so much of Minneapolis’s city is single-family or small multi-unit housing, the cost of housing is extremely high and almost always on the rise.
-While the local and federal government can help by offering low-income housing and assistance to those that don’t currently make enough income to afford housing.
+While the local and federal governments can help by offering low-income housing and assistance to those that don’t currently make enough income to afford to house.
 Unfortunately, that’s not a scalable plan for any city as residents grow and the need for more housing drives up the cost.

-Instead of always fighting the need for more housing, Minneapolis’ 2040 plan seeks to quickly address the issue by building more large multi-family housing units to its skyline.
-This is a particularly big move for Minneapolis’s city because there haven’t been many major additions to the skyline in several years.
-Additionally, some of these buildings will need to go up where there hasn’t been multi-family housing in the past.
+Instead of fighting the need for more housing, Minneapolis’ 2040 plan seeks to quickly address the issue by building more large multi-family housing units on its skyline.
+This is a particularly big move for Minneapolis because there haven’t been many major additions to the skyline in several years.
+Additionally, the city plans to build multi-family housing where it did not in the past.

 The city’s more recently elected major, Jacob Frey, worked with his team to propose the 2040 plan early in 2020.
 The plan will specifically use what’s known as the fourplexes or as proponents to the plan like to call it, “freyplexes.”
 A fourplex is, in essence, just a multi-family housing unit with four different units.
 These types of houses are especially profitable for investors and offer privacy and seclusion for residents.
 Fourplexes in and of themselves aren’t bad at all.
 They offer a lot of advantages to residents that live in them.
 They also offer a lot more room than apartments.
 An average fourplex unit can offer anywhere from 1,500 to 3,000 sqft.